bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 It might seem like a nonesense question, but it has a few answers.
 One answer is this, we can think of each instrument as a dimension in space.
 Instead of the familiar three dimensions we think of moving about in day to day life, left-right, up-down and forward-backward, we have four dimensions: the cello, the viola, the second violin and the first violin.
 Because each instrument is constrained in the range of notes they can play this four dimensional space doesn't go on forever like the three dimensional one we live in.
 Each dimension starts at 0, being the lowest note that instrument can play, and then goes on to count each note finishing at the highest.
 So, where is E4, F4, G#4, A4?
 It's at position: (28, 17, 13, 14).

 And where is that exactly?
 Well, I can't show you.
-Unlike the examples of dice rolls or codons, I can't create a visualisation of this space of posibilities.
+Unlike the examples of coin tosses, dice rolls or codons, I can't create a visualisation of this space of posibilities.
+I can't see four dimensional things, and I lack the imgination to even try to picture them.
+What I can do, though, is squish the four dimensional space of possibilities into a different shape and show you that instead.

+To demonstrate, here's the space of possibilities cut down to only the first and second violins.

+...

 [^1]: [Deciphering the Genetic Code: The Most Beautiful False Theory in Biochemistry – Part 1](https://www.chemistryviews.org/details/ezine/11312121/Deciphering_the_Genetic_Code_The_Most_Beautiful_False_Theory_in_Biochemistry__Pa/)